FedeCasper/test-wiber/README.md

 ## Description

-This project is a straightforward CRUD application built on the FARM stack (FastAPI, React, MongoDB).
+This project is a simple CRUD (Create, Read, Update, Delete) application developed using the FARM stack (FastAPI, React, MongoDB).
+It facilitates the creation and versioning of scripts, storing them in a comprehensive change history.
+Additionally, the application allows for efficient script filtering directly from the database.

+## Usage Options

+### `Option 1: Docker`

+The application is dockerized for easy deployment in a multi-container setup.
+Follow these steps:

+1. Navigate to the root of the project.
+2. Run the containers: `docker-compose up -d`

 ## Prerequisites